Income Tax Rebates

 HMRC Income Tax RebatesWhat's a personal allowance?

 Your Personal Allowance is the amount of money you can make without paying any Income Tax on it.
 This tax-free allowance is determined by your tax code.
-For example, if you have the standard tax code of 1100L, you can earn £11,000 per year before you start to pay any tax.
+For example, the 2024-2025 personal allowance is £12,570.
+This means you can earn £12,570 per year before you start to pay any tax.

 Rate of income taxWhat rate of income tax do I pay?